-- At a test centre (on-site proctoring) Please visit www.kryteriononline.com/Locate-Test-Center for locations of the 45 test centres across Canada.
-Please see box below if you have a disability and would like to make an accommodation request.
-Accessibility accommodations can only be made a physical test centres. - Using your own computer system (online monitoring) Please refer to page 15 to see if your computer system, including your webcam, meets the hardware and software requirements.
+• At a test centre (on-site proctoring)

+Please visit www.kryteriononline.com/Locate-Test-Center for locations of the 45 test centres across Canada.
+Please see the box below if you require accommodations for the exam.
+Accessibility accommodations can only be made at physical test centres.

+• Using your own computer system (online monitoring) Please refer to Appendix C to see if your computer system, including your webcam, meets the hardware and software requirements.